-Still, many people with fibromyalgia and arthritis claim to feel relief.
+Still, many people with fibromyalgia and arthritis claim to feel relief from stress and pain..
 It is my personal opinion from years of living with chronic pain that often anecdotal evidence is ahead of the science.
 But eventually, science might catch up.

 But let’s just say for a minute that the magnesium is not absorbed through the skin.
 What are the other benefits of floating in so much Epsom salt?
 It’s the salt that allows you to experience zero-gravity.
 It’s the salt that allows you to fully and totally let go.

 In normal life, our brains expend a lot of energy trying to keep us upright and oriented in space and time.
 Suddenly, this is completely unnecessary.
 While lying on a bed, we actually fall asleep.

 But in the float pod, perhaps the nature of the water, we are more apt to stay alert yet fully relaxed, so much so that we gain the ability to control our minds.
 Is that even possible in regular life?
 As I said, I’ve never been good at meditating on dry land, but perhaps that’s the closest thing to what it feels like to float.

 So how much Epsom Salt is in a Flotation Tank?

 An average float tank contains 1,200 pounds (550 kilograms) of Epsom salt, dissolved in 265 gallons (1000 litres) of water.